ColinM1966/Climate-risk-screening-app/README.md

 ## Current status

-The repository currently contains:
+The repository now contains:

+- the starter Shiny application;
-- the prototype development brief;
+- the future-ready configuration system;
+- AOI preparation functions;
+- continuous-raster processing;
-- configuration-table templates;
+- inundation-raster processing;
+- raster catalogue lookup functions;
-- the future-ready data structure;
+- the Jambongan example AOI;
-- initial planning for the Shiny application.
+- the planned directory structure.

-The next development stage is to add the starter Shiny application, AOI-processing functions, raster-processing functions, and example Sabah boundary and AOI data.
+The next stage is to:

+1. complete the raster catalogue;
+2. add local test rasters;
+3. run the standalone example scripts;
+4. connect AOI selection and raster processing to the Shiny interface;
+5. validate outputs against the existing standalone analyses.